Treaty of Saint-Clair-sur-Epte: Formation of Normandy

 The title of Duchy of Normandy was a role without precedent.
 The Scandinavian Rollo was an outsider among the Franks and his actions needed to be strategic to maintain the political power of this new position.
-The Treaty of Saint-Clair-Sur-Epte may have been another Carolingian tactic to ease Viking attacks and as author Letty ten Clair argues, possibly meant to be temporary.
-However, by choosing to assimilate and reinvent their cultural identity the Vikings and Rollo’s descendants created a greater succession than when events like this treaty had occurred before.
+By choosing to assimilate and reinvent their cultural identity the Vikings and Rollo’s descendants created a greater succession than when events like this treaty had occurred before.
 Vikings were defined by their "heathenism" and their Paganism to distinguish them between the Natives and the invading Vikings.
 The Treaty of Saint-Clair-Sur-Epte granted the duchy to Rollo if he was baptized as a Christian abandoning his previous religion.
 Rollo understood that Franks would have animosity towards him, especially for his religion.
 Ademar of Chabannes wrote of Rollo as simultaneously beheading his captives in the name of his Pagan gods and donating to the established Christian churches in the name of God.
-One of the most memorable accounts of the meeting of Rollo and Charles the Simple in 911 was Rollo being asked to bend down to kiss Charles’s foot.
-Rollo instead had one of his men do the task who knocked down Charles during the gesture.
-Author Alice Taylor argues, when Dudo wrote his account of the event, he instead exaggerated respectful gestures he described Rollo enacting towards Charles the Simple to create an image of submission.
-Although this account was likely exaggerated Rollo’s descendants did understand the importance of cultural assimilation by phasing out Pagan practices in favor of Christian ones, such as Rollo’s grandson William restoring Frankish monasteries.
+Rollo’s descendants did understand the importance of cultural assimilation by phasing out Pagan practices in favor of Christian ones, such as Rollo’s grandson William restoring Frankish monasteries.